ORoufat/Easy_Python_Challenges/README.md

 Q8-(Online_Status)  Write a function named online_count that takes one parameter.
 The parameter is a dictionary that maps from strings of names to the string "ONLINE" OR "OFFLINE" Your function should return the number of people who are online

+Q9 - (Randomness)

+Define a function random_number that takes no parameters.
+The function must generate a random integer between 1 and 100 both inclusive and return it.
+Calling the function multiple times should usually return different numbers